awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 ## Using user name and password only<a name="jdbc20-authentication-username-password"></a>

-If the server you are connecting to doesn't use SSL, then you only need to provide your user name and password to authenticate the connection\.
+If the server you are connecting to doesn't use SSL, then you only need to provide your Redshift user name and password to authenticate the connection\.

-**To configure authentication using your user name and password only**
+**To configure authentication using your Redshift user name and password only**

-1. Set the `UID` property to your user name for accessing the Amazon Redshift server\.
+1. Set the `UID` property to your Redshift user name for accessing the Amazon Redshift server\.

-1. Set the PWD property to the password corresponding to your user name\.
+1. Set the PWD property to the password corresponding to your Redshift user name\.

 ## Using SSL without identity verification<a name="jdbc20-use-ssl-without-identity-verification"></a>